mariobox/Hugo-Source/content/about.md

 * The [disruption of traditional education](/post/onlineed) by technology.

-* [Minimalism](/post/mini) as an enabler of freedom, flexibility and mobility.
+* [Minimalism](/post/mini) as an enabler for freedom, flexibility and mobility.

-* The sharing economy and its role in transforming lives based on owning things into lives focused on experiences.

 * Frugality and [conservative investments](/post/money-tips).

-* Systems, automation, delegation, and other techniques that free up time to focus on priorities.
+* Systems, automation, delegation, and other techniques that give us more time to do what we want.

-* [Branding](/post/brand/) as a facilitator to communicate good ideas.
+* [Branding](/post/brand/) as tool for effective communication.

 * Authentic, purpose-driven marketing, and products with a strong POV (point of view).

 ### Influencers

 Motivational speaker Jim Rohn once said that [you are the average of the five people you spend the most time with](http://www.goodreads.com/quotes/1798-you-are-the-average-of-the-five-people-you-spend).
-I hope that he also meant the five (or so) people you read the most.
-These are a few people that I follow and whose work has influenced the way I think:
+These are five people that I follow and whose work has influenced the way I think:

 * [Derek Sivers](http://sivers.org)